 For small surfaces, such as furniture, you can sand manually, but for larger surfaces, you need a power sander.
 Ensure to wipe off or vacuum the dust from the surface when you are done.

-3. Apply Pre-Stain Conditioner
+3. Apply Pre-Stain Wood Conditioner

-When the surface is smooth, you can apply your pre-stain conditioner.
 Ensure the pre-stain conditioner you use is compatible with your choice of stain.
 If not, the stain will not be absorbed properly.

 A good way to ensure this is to buy the same brand of pre-stain conditioner as your wood stain.
 Manufacturers often produce them in sets, so you can buy the complete set.